abesto/pixi-kotlin/README.md

 ### Not using IDEA

 You can compile the project with Gradle and hack on it using your favorite editor.
 The only requirement is that the Kotlin compiler should be found by Gradle.
 No more instructions here for now, if you need help, I'm happy to provide it.
 If not, have fun figuring things out (Not sarcasm.
 I mean it.
 You use Emacs to write Kotlin for a reason.)
+You can get the bundle including the compiler used by the plugin from the link above.

 ## Running an example